Ayagassar/Calendar/README.md

-# todo-list
+# Calendar
-A simple beginner-friendly to do list made with html, css and javascript
+A simple beginner-friendly Calendar made with html, css and javascript